 It sounds pretty straight-forward.
 However, you’d be shocked by how many first-time landlords disregard conducting extensive research of the local rental market.

-If you’re a novice in the real estate investing world, it's vitally important to learn as much about real estate as possible.
+If you’re a novice in the real estate investing world, it's vitally important to learn as much about real estate as possible, whether you're investing locally or buying an out-of-state property.

-Proper research is particularly important when you're deciding which kind of investment property to purchase.
-Sure, fixer uppers usually have lower upfront costs—sometimes up to 80% off the original price—but most will require significant repairs to be rent-ready.
+Proper research is particularly important when you're deciding which kind of investment house to purchase.
+Sure, fixer uppers usually have lower upfront expenses—sometimes up to 80% off the original price—but most will require significant repairs to be rent-ready.

-If you have no prior experience fixing up properties to get them ready for the market, you may be better off buying a rent-ready one.
+If you have no prior experience fixing up rentals to get them ready for the market, you may be better off buying a rent-ready one.

 You also need to be sure that you’re investing in the right location.
 In fact, the right location can make or break your investment.
 The right location is one that has attractive amenities, safe streets, and good schools among, other a number of other features that are important to prospective renters.